canro91/canro91.github.io/_posts/2020-05-29-HowToVersionControl.md

 tags: tutorial git
 ---

-Do you store your code on folders named after the date of your changes?
+Do you store your files on folders named after the date of your changes?
 I did it back in school with my class projects.
-There's a better way.
+There's a better way!
 Let's use Git and GitHub to version control our projects.

 ```bash
 $ ls